samthiele/squizz/help.md

 ### Societal data
 Social data has been derived from two main sources: the Eurostat database and the 2022 edition of the EU Regional Competitiveness Index (RCI).
 Eurostat is the European Union's primary statistical repository, offering a comprehensive range of data on the EU, its member states, and candidate countries.
 It provides harmonized, high-quality statistics across diverse fields, including economy, population, trade, environment, health, and education, enabling cross-country comparisons within the European context.
 We have focused on NUTS level 2 data to ensure some level of spatial granularity.

 The EU Regional Competitiveness Index (RCI) 2.0 is a comprehensive tool designed to assess the competitiveness of European Union regions, providing insights into their capacity to offer an attractive and sustainable environment for businesses and residents.
 Updated to reflect recent data and refined methodologies, RCI 2.0 measures competitiveness through 11 pillars grouped into three thematic areas: Basic, Efficiency, and Innovation factors.
 These include indicators such as infrastructure, education, health, market size, and technological readiness.
-The index aims to support evidence-based policymaking, fostering regional development and reducing disparities by highlighting strengths and areas for improvement across regions, ultimately contributing to the EU’s cohesion and growth objectives.

 ### Environmental data
 Environmental and physical context information has been largely derived from from the Coordination of Information on the Environment (CORINE) land cover classification and the European Soil Data Centre (ESDAC) Land Degradation in Europe dataset.
 The Emerald and Natura2000 protected site outlines were also used to map out environmentally significant protected areas.

-The European Soil Data Centre (ESDAC) "Land Degradation in Europe" dataset offers a comprehensive assessment of land degradation across European agricultural and arable lands.
+The ESDAC Land Degradation in Europe dataset offers a comprehensive assessment of land degradation across European agricultural and arable lands.
 This dataset includes the Land Multi-degradation Index (LMI), developed by integrating 12 indicators that represent various degradation processes such as soil erosion, organic carbon decline, and salinization.
 In our context this dataset is especially useful for identifying potential sources for environmental shared value through remediation of legacy environmental damage.